Dwelling in the present moment, I know this is the only moment.”

 Conditioned as we are, most of us are "in our heads" most of the time.
-Although we are obviously always breathing, and our bodies and our sensory apparatus are operating to generate a whole realm of experiences, most of that occurs without our full presence of mind.
+Although we are always breathing, and our bodies and our sensory apparatus are operating to generate a whole realm of experiences, most of this occurs without our full presence of mind.
 Generally, conditioned as we are, the focus of our attention is primarily on the thoughts running through our head.

 The Theory and the Practice